jajawatts/Elk-Stack-Project/README.md

         MetricBeats
 ​
 These Beats allow us to collect the following information from each machine:
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
 ​
 FileBeats are used as a lightweight shipper for forwarding and centralizing log data.
 The data FileBeat collects is about changes in the filesystem.
 An example of a FileBeat are Apache Access Logs that can be used for monitoring traffic to your service.
 MetricBeats collect machine metrics, such as uptime.
 They are installed on different servers in my environment and are used for monitoring performance.